MorrellLAB/MorrellLab.github.io/_people/Skylar-Wyant.md

 twitter:
 ---

-Skylar is interested in bioinformatics and using computational tools to automate sequence processing.
+Skylar is interested in bioinformatics and population genetics.